HaoTang11/HaoTang11.github.io/_pages/about.md

   - **AI Infra**: Memory Optimization, Streaming Inference, Token Compression

-I earned my Master’s degree from the University of Chinese Academy of Sciences (UCAS), where I conducted my research at the Shenzhen Institute of Advanced Technology (SIAT).
+I earned my Master’s degree from the University of Chinese Academy of Sciences, where I conducted my research at the Shenzhen Institute of Advanced Technology.
 Prior to that, I received my Bachelor’s degree with honor from the College of Intelligent Systems Science and Engineering at Harbin Engineering University.
 My previous research expertise is deeply rooted in classical perception and state estimation, with a specific focus on 6-DoF pose tracking, multi-view geometry, SLAM, and recursive filtering for safety-critical localization.

 I have published 2 peer-reviewed SCI journal papers (***IEEE TIM*** , ***MST***), and 3 EI conference papers (***CVPR***, ***MICCAI***, ***IAC***).
 I am open for the opportunty of collaboration.
 Feel free to contact me if there's anything I can help you.